tkdhss111/fortran-openblas-installer/README.md

 ## Install

-Static/shared libraries are to be stored by default in "/opt/OpenBLAS95" directory.
+Static/shared libraries are to be stored by default in "./OpenBLAS95" directory.

 ```
-make openblas
-make interfaces
-make blas95
-make lapack95
-sudo make install
-make check
+make
 ```

-# Windows

-Use nmake to build (nmake.exe is included in Build Tools for Visual Studio)